nhotalling/hpmanager/README.md

 You may also browse to `http://localhost:8080/swagger` to view the Swagger docs or test from the web interface.

 Please note that exceptions are surfaced in this demo app.
 It is assumed they would be handled appropriately by the UI in a production environment.
-(See `Misc Notes` below for comments about error handling)

 ### Get Character - GET